Tobii/TobiiGamingUnitySDK/docs/manual.md

 ### TobiiAPI

-The static functions of the [TobiiAPI](scripting-api#tobiiapi) class is the essential API of the Tobii Gaming SDK for Unity.
+The static functions of the [TobiiAPI](scripting-api#tobiiapi) class is the essential API of the Tobii Unity SDK.

 Include the line